-Olvi-Vec has been studied in multiple early- and mid-phase clinical trials via regional and systemic deliveries, as a monotherapy and in combination with other therapies, in a total of 148 patients with a variety of cancer types.
+Olvi-Vec has been studied in multiple early- and mid-phase clinical trials via regional and systemic deliveries, as a monotherapy and in combination with other therapies, in approximately 150 patients with a variety of cancer types.

 There are several key documented takeaways from all our trials that apply, irrespective of the route of administration, dosing regimen or cancer type.
 Olvi-Vec was:

 There were also several key documented takeaways from our trials in which Olvi-Vec was systemically administered.
-Olvi-Vec was shown to::
+Olvi-Vec demonstrated:

 The following tables summarize the seven human clinical trials conducted with Olvi-Vec.